grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] Do a search on 'really' and consider removing any
 * [ ] do a search for '-ly' and remove any useless adverbs.
 Maybe 'that' too.
 * [ ] Find and replace: Trinity as a name
-* [ ] Check whole book for quotes, see that 'saids' are set up as clauses, not sentences